jsdclxvi/Reforestation/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## What do you call a cow with no legs?
+Ground beef.